microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/scenarios/browse.rst

 Open from your Cloud Storage App
 --------------------------------

-1. User browses to a file on your iOS app.
+1. User browses to a file on your iOS or Android app.

    .. figure:: ../images/scenario_app_browse.png
       :alt: A screenshot that shows browsing in a storage app.